 The one place where you will incur consistent transaction costs is options trading.
 However, transaction costs for options at each institution are comparably quite low.
 Both Fidelity and Schwab charge $0.65 per options contract, while Vanguard charges up to $1.
 Keep in mind that these are contract fees, not commissions.

-While some, more specific transactions may incur additional fees, the experience using each of these three institutions is quite a low cost and can be entirely free if you only invest in individual equities and in-house funds.
+While some, more specific transactions may incur additional fees, trading with each of these three institutions can be done at a low cost and can be entirely free if you only invest in individual equities and in-house funds.

 Vanguard vs. Fidelity vs. Schwab: Services and Features